wickednull/DarkSec-Flatline/README.md

 The authors are not responsible for any data loss or damage caused by use. **Use with extreme caution.**

+DarkSec‑Flatline wasn’t built to turn attackers invisible on real production networks — that’s impossible with modern SIEMs, EDR hooks, and central logging.
+What it is built for is the real operational tasks security professionals deal with every day: cleaning staging boxes after a sanctioned engagement, resetting lab systems between attack simulations, wiping sensitive research artifacts, teaching log‑based OPSEC, and giving red‑teamers a fast way to return a machine to a clean state.
+It removes local artifacts like shell history, system logs, temp files, caches, and misc breadcrumbs that pile up during testing or exploitation work.
+In legit environments like homelabs, VMs, and post‑engagement jump hosts, Flatline saves time, keeps systems tidy, and helps with operational hygiene — without pretending to defeat enterprise‑grade monitoring.

 ---

 ## Features